Manston, Kent: History

 Two road names in the parish give clues to its past.
 Manston Court Road refers to Manston Court, the seat of the Manston family who held high office, including Richard de Manston at the time of King John (circa 1200) and William Manston, Sheriff of Kent in 1436; and Spratling Street gets its name from the Sprakling family who lived in Ellington in Ramsgate from 1558 to 1659, at a time when Manston was still a part of St Lawrence Extra.

 Smuggling was rife in the Isle in the 17th and 18th centuries.
 Manston Cave, on the road towards Sandwich, was one of the smugglers' hideouts.
 Little of it now remains.

 In 1901, the Isle of Thanet Poor Law Union opened a children's home at Manston.
 The homes comprised four pairs of houses and could accommodate a total of 120 children.
 In the 1901 census there were 46 inmates and the Superintendent was Edmund L Martins.
 One of the orphans, Frank Sidney Smith, an artist, painted a picture of Manston from memory in later life.
 This is now hanging in St Catherine's Church.
 The children's homes have now been converted to residential use.
 The orphanage's school is now the village hall.

 During both World Wars the Manston area became important as an aircraft base, particularly in the Second World War as an airfield for emergency landings of damaged Allied bombers returning from the continent.
-Today the former RAF Manston is home to Kent International Airport.
 The RAF Manston Museum tells the story of the air station.

+The former RAF Manston became home to Kent International Airport, which closed in May 2014.
+Since 2022, the base has been in use as Manston arrivals and processing centre, an immigration detention centre for migrants who have crossed the English Channel.